romero-c-raul/JS230/contact_manager_node/public/README.md

     #### Steps
       - Define a method in `View` called `bindSearchFunction`
         - This method will add an event listener to `input.search` that will call the handler `handleSearchFunction` when a `keyup` event is experienced
+      - `handleSearchFunction` will make use of the `Model` method `findMatchingContactNames`.
+This method returns a collection of contacts that matched our search string
+        - Then the `Model` method `onContactListChanged` is called to tell the `View` to update our website